 Monetary assets and liabilities denominated in foreign currencies are retranslated at the functional currency spot rate of exchange at the reporting date.

-All differences arising on settlement or translation of monetary items are taken to the profit or loss.
+All differences arising on settlement or translation of monetary items are taken to the consolidated statement of profit or loss.